Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Evaluating VIMs for predictors of suicide risk

 Our goal was to predict a suicide attempt in the 90 days following a mental health visit; the 90 day interval was chosen in collaboration with health care providers and health system leaders.
 Longitudinal electronic health record data represent a complex visit process, particularly in mental health care, where some individuals seek care frequently (e.g., weekly) with a psychotherapist while others seek care infrequently (e.g., every three months) with a primary care provider to monitor symptoms.
 Greater than half of the patients in our dataset (described more fully below) made only one mental health visit over an 18-month time period.
 We simplified this process for our data analysis.
 Specifically, we sampled up to six visits per individual to mimic a prospective longitudinal study.
 For each individual, we defined their first mental health visit as their initial observation.
 We then sampled their second visit as the earliest visit that was at least 90 days after their first visit.
 We continued this sampling scheme to select up to four additional visits, each at least 90 days apart, leading to a maximum total followup of 18 months (6 periods of 90 days).
-This anchors timepoints for variable importance estimation and inference relative to the first visit with a provider rather than calendar time, and places all study participants on the same time scale.
-While simplifying the visit process avoids issues of bias related to informative visit timing \citep[see, e.g.,][]{coulumbeATSvisittime}, it limits the scientific conclusions that we can draw from the results.
-In particular, ignoring the visit process may lead to the true (and estimated) VIMs being impacted by predictors of the visit timing process.
-However, the resulting VIMs are still of interest both in clinical care and clinical informatics: they describe the importance of the measured variables at subsequent visits after a patient's first visit to a provider for a given condition, and can therefore inform the types of questions a clinician may ask in subsequent health care visits or the data that are important to collect in the electronic medical record.
+For people who died or disenrolled from the health system during the 18-month period following their first visit, we use all information up until the time of their death or disenrollment.
+Individuals who died by suicide have their information included in the prediction models up to their time of death, and their outcome of death by suicide is treated as a self-harm event for prediction modeling.